jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 hope for his extraordinary favour and reward in the one case, and dread his vengeance and punishment in the other case.

-107 There are many other reasons and natural principles which confirm and inculcate the same salutary doctrine.
+{{< s v="107" >}} There are many other reasons and natural principles which confirm and inculcate the same salutary doctrine.

 Despite the world's disorder, every virtue naturally meets with: its proper reward, and